iRNA-COSI/APAeval/execution_workflows/IsoSCM/README.md

 # IsoSCM
-IsoSCM is a Java application.
-IsoSCM can be used to estimate the relative usage of 3'UTR isoforms, and identify sites with differential usage between two conditions. is a python-based model that directly infers the dynamic alternative polyadenylation (APA) usage by comparing standard RNA-seq.
-Given the annotated gene model, DaPars can infer the de novo proximal APA sites as well as the long and short 3’UTR expression levels.
-Finally, it identifies the dynamic APA usages between two conditions.

-Isoform Structural Change Model (IsoSCM) is a method for transcript assembly that incorporates change-point analysis to improve the 3' UTR annotation process.
+Isoform Structural Change Model (IsoSCM) is a Java application for transcript assembly that incorporates change-point analysis to improve the 3' UTR annotation process.

 The [paper](https://rnajournal.cshlp.org/content/21/1/14) is titled IsoSCM: improved and alternative 3′ UTR annotation using multiple change-point inference